-The Kumarina tenements are located approximately 1000 km north-northeast of Perth and 250 km north of Meekatharra .
+The Kumarina Project is located approximately 1000 km north-northeast of Perth and 250 km north of Meekatharra .
+The project comprises three tenements covering an area of approximately 120 square kilometres.

 The copper deposits at the Kumarina Project were discovered in 1913 and worked intermittently until 1973.
 The workings extend over nearly 5 km as a series of pits, shafts and shallow open cuts.
 At the main Kumarina Copper Mine, the workings are entirely underground with drives from the main shaft extending for some 200 m in the upper levels and for about 100 m in the lower levels at a depth of 49 m below surface.